 Gowanlea Heights B&B is bookable as an entire suite including both a double and a twin and charged on an occupancy rate.
 We’ve added some text to our booking emails sent to parties of two adult guests acting as a prompt so you can specify if you want the double, the twin or separate rooms, with no additional room surcharges.
 Our aim is to ensure you have the rooms you need.

-As a side note and a big plus, in both of our properties you do not share with other guests, the accommodations are exclusive to yourselves during your entire stay.
+You do not share with other guests, the accommodation is exclusive to you during your entire stay.

 We’ve also compiled a list of local venues who have stated to us that they aim to be as inclusive as they can, this is available to our guests.

 We hope all the above assures you of our intent to be as inclusive as possible and shows our determination to ensure you have a welcoming and enjoyable stay, whoever you are and whoever you love.

 “Our ability to reach unity in diversity will be the beauty and the test of our civilization.”